catmaid/CATMAID/sphinx-doc/source/tracing_neurons.rst

 * **mouse wheel**: move up and down layers in the stack
 * **+** and **-**: zoom in and out

-(If you're using Mac OS, then in every instance you need to use ⌘ instead of ctrl.)
+(If you're using Mac OS, then in every instance you need to use :kbd:`⌘` instead of :kbd:`ctrl`.)
 For help on other keyboard shortcuts, click on the "?" button in the toolbar.

 Basic Tracing
 -------------